Chefs and head cooks held about 139,000 jobs in 2018. The largest employers of chefs and head cooks were as follows:

 Time-management skills.
 Chefs and head cooks must efficiently manage their time and the time of their staff.
 They must ensure that meals are prepared and that customers are served on time, especially during busy hours.

-The median annual wage for chefs and head cooks was $42,480 in May 2012.
-The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
-The lowest 10 percent earned less than $24,530, and the top 10 percent earned more than $74,120.
+The median annual wage for chefs and head cooks was $51,530 in May 2019.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $28,370, and the highest 10 percent earned more than $86,990.

-In May 2012, the median annual wages for chefs and head cooks in the top four industries employing these workers were as follows:
+In May 2019, the median annual wages for chefs and head cooks in the top industries in which they worked were as follows:

 The level of pay for chefs and head cooks varies greatly by region and employer.
 Pay is usually highest in upscale restaurants and hotels, where many executive chefs work, as well as in major metropolitan and resort areas.

 Most chefs and head cooks work full time and often work early mornings, late evenings, weekends, and holidays.
-Many executive chefs and chefs who run their own business work 12-hour days, because they oversee the delivery of food products early in the day and use the afternoon to prepare special menu items.
+Many chefs and head cooks work more than 40 hours a week.

-Employment of chefs and head cooks is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of chefs and head cooks is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.

-Job opportunities should be best for chefs and head cooks with several years of work experience.
-The majority of job openings will result from the need to replace workers who leave the occupation.
-The fast pace, long hours, and high energy levels required for these jobs often lead to a high rate of turnover.
+Job opportunities should be best for chefs and head cooks with several years of work experience in a kitchen.
+Many job openings will result from the need to replace workers who leave the occupation.
+The fast pace, time demands, and high energy levels required for these jobs often lead to a high rate of turnover.